hexinfra/gorox/conf/SYNTAX.md

     @baseDir : Containing directory of the gorox executable
     @logsDir : Containing directory of the gorox log files
-    @tempDir : Containing directory of the gorox run-time files
+    @tempDir : Containing directory of the gorox temp files
-    @varsDir : Containing directory of the gorox run-time datum
+    @varsDir : Containing directory of the gorox run-time data

 Variables
 --------------------